UCSB-TDS/PyDB/README.md

 # PyDB

-A Teaching Database System Implement in Python
+A Teaching Database System Implemented in Python.
+The overall architecture is inspired by SimpleDB from Sam Madden's 6.830 class at MIT.